-While WordPress may be the best-known CMS, with 28% of websites worldwide employing the popular CMS platform – being several times as large as the closest competitor, Drupal.
+WordPress may be the best-known CMS, with 28% of websites worldwide employing the popular CMS platform – being several times as large as the closest competitor, Drupal.
 Each CMS platform has its constituency, its loyal followers, its prophets, acolytes, and advocates.

-Both WordPress and Drupal are some of the best-known CMS’, with each having their own benefits.
-Knowing which CMS will be right for you and your organization depends on what business or industry you’re in, your website and eCommerce needs, strategy for mobile optimization, site security and more.
+Both WordPress and Drupal are some of the best-known CMS’, with each having its own benefits.
+Knowing which CMS will be right for you and your organization depends on what business or industry you’re in, your website and eCommerce needs, strategy for mobile optimization, site security, and more.

 WordPress and Drupal are both reliable CMS platforms, each having specific uses built for businesses and organizations of all sizes.
 WordPress might be best for smaller or mid-sized businesses, blogs, and small eCommerce sites, due to its ease of use.